FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Follows you=Indicates that this player is following you.
 Appears on the informative popups that appear when you hover the mouse cursor over players' names.

 %s started following %s=The two %s's are players' names.
 The first %s is the name of the follower, and the second %s is the name of the followed.
-This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.
+Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 %s followers=%s is the number of people that follow this player.
 Example: http://lichess.org/@/thibault — as of the time of writing, Thibault has 263 people following him.